Call 561-272-0800

 Psychotherapy

-Psychotherapy addresses underlying psychological factors contributing to behavioral addiction.
 Psychotherapy provides coping strategies for managing cravings and triggers while addressing stressors and emotional difficulties.
 Therapy sessions explore thoughts, feelings, and behaviors, enabling individuals to gain insight into addictive patterns and develop healthier coping mechanisms.

 Cognitive Behavioral Therapy (CBT)

-Cognitive Behavioral Therapy (CBT) teaches individuals to recognize and reframe negative thought patterns and beliefs driving addictive behaviors.
 CBT offers practical strategies to cope with cravings, avoid triggers, and develop healthier mechanisms.
-Through CBT, individuals acquire problem-solving skills and behavioral techniques to modify addictive behaviors and sustain recovery.
+Through cognitive behavioral therapy, individuals acquire problem-solving skills and behavioral techniques to modify addictive behaviors and sustain recovery.

 Group Therapy

-Group therapy provides a supportive environment where individuals share experiences, gain insights, and receive encouragement from peers facing similar challenges.
-Group therapy fosters a sense of belonging, reduces isolation, and promotes social connection and accountability.
 Group members learn from each other’s successes and setbacks, develop coping strategies, and practice essential interpersonal skills for maintaining recovery.
 Mutual support and feedback in group therapy enhance empathy, self-awareness, and motivation for change, improving treatment outcomes.

 Medications